Table of Contents

 To create a programming assignment, go to the course’s Assignments page and click Create Assignment in the bottom right of the page.
 Select Programming Assignment from the list of assignment types.

-Students can submit multiple files of any file type, including files of different types, to programming assignments on Gradescope.
-Students can also submit to Gradescope via GitHub and Bitbucket integration.
+Students can successfully upload up to 256 individual files (or in a zip folder) and a total of 100MB in Gradescope directly, or they can submit larger files using a Github or Bitbucket integration.
 You can then autograde the code, manually grade it with a rubric and in-line comments, or use a combination of autograding and manual grading.

 Submitting a Programming Assignment